CLASS EIGHT - PLANTS AND FLOWERS

 23. | Marigolds over 7.6 cm (3") in diameter - 3 blooms |

-24. | A single bloom of any kind, floating in a bowl No larger than 25.4cm (10") Tips: There should be 1" of area around the bloom 2.5 cm (1") and bloom should not have a side bud. |
+24. | A single bloom of any kind, floating in a bowl - No larger than 25.4cm (10") Tips: There should be an area around the bloom of 2.5 cm (1"), no side bud and bloom needs to float. |

 25. | Salvia - red - 3 stems |